alphasentaurii/timeseries-forecasting-with-sarimax-and-gridsearch/README.md

 ![](./10605.png)

+## Demo App

+To see a forecasting dashboard app demo based on this project, checkout my project [RealtyRabbit](https://realty-rabbit.herokuapp.com/) hosted on Heroku or view the source code on [Github](https://github.com/hakkeray/realty-rabbit).

 ## Summary

 Prior to training, I set out to identify trends, seasonality, and autoregression elements within the Zillow Housing Market Dataset.
 I then use a fitting procedure to find the coefficients of a regression model, including several plots and statistical tests of the residual errors.
 The top 5 zip code recommendations rely on the following factors: `highest ROI`, `lowest confidence intervals`, and `shortest commute time` from Grand Central Station.